pietrop88/pixelbook-linux/README.md

 exit
 reboot
 ```
-At the next reboot select the custom kernel and use the command `eve-screen-brightness.sh` to adjust the screen brightness.
+On next reboot select the custom kernel and use the command `eve-screen-brightness.sh` to adjust the screen brightness.

 ---